KarstenHopp/test/README.md

 Requirements from the Server WG:

-(Stream names in *italic* mean that the module hasn't been built with than stream name yet.
-It just indicates the name that will be used for this module.
+(Stream names in *italic* indicates the stream name that will be used for this module, but also that the module hasn't been built with that stream name yet)

 | Module | Owner | Definition | Dep report | Dist git | Stream Names | Successful build |
 |---|---|---|---|---|---|---|